 “Dani Jack has one of those voices that makes you sit up in your chair and take notice.”
 After seeing Dani perform on Broadway in downtown Nashville, Ann Walczak of Edible Nashville shared the sentiment that is often voiced after hearing the bold sound coming from “the cute brunette in a leather jacket.”
 Dani’s first taste of the stage came when she was cast as The Little Drummer Boy at just four years old.
 Since then Dani’s singing and performing abilities have taken her to various venues around the world, from Los Angeles to Nashville and all the way to Haiti and China.

 After moving to Nashville in 2016, Dani immersed herself in the collaborative community that was now her home.
 When she had a collection of songs she truly believed in, cowritten with some of the best the city had to offer, Jack launched a Kickstarter to fund her debut EP.
 Fresh off the release of her debut single "Fallin' For It" in June 2018, which was released exclusively on WSMV TODAY in Nashville, Dani introduced to fans her highly anticipated debut EP, Grace, produced by Luke Forehand (Travis Tritt, Blackbird Studios).
 Music blog Out from the Pine Box described the EP as “a balance between feisty and fun lyrics with seamless segues to the more sentimental and slow songs.
 The remaining songs on the EP explore the emotional pain that comes with a relationship coming to an end, learning to love again, and building yourself back up after falling down.”
-Variety Beat's Jencita Vargas says, "Her vocals shine through in each track and offer so much variety.
+Variety Beat's Jencita Vargas said, "Her vocals shine through in each track and offer so much variety.
 It’s not just the same sound set to different music, but each track is truly a different experience."

 Her follow up single, "Dance," was released in October 2019, produced by Chris Condon (Billy Ray Cyrus) and Leigh Houison.
 Inspired by a close friend’s journey after losing her husband to cancer, the release party raised over $1,000 to benefit the Josh Powell Foundation, which seeks to empower the mindsets of newly diagnosed sarcoma cancer patients.
 The music video, directed again by Lexy Burke, was released in April 2020 and featured local dancers, Getfone Vongkhamchanh and Matumbe, with choreography by Cailin Manning.